 Facebook is not a yearbook or directory, as it is often understood.
 If it were only that, it would not allow for any actions other than displaying profiles.
 Profiles are only an entry point; it is the communication activity that makes it media.
-In this sense, it is a social media, even though we all struggle to define it, as Nicolas Vanbremeersch reported correctly.
+In this sense, it is a form of social media, even though we all struggle to define it, as Nicolas Vanbremeersch correctly reported.

 To understand what social media is, we must return to what media is – “a massive diffusion support for information.”
 Social media, by nature, is always a massive diffusion support for information that borrows all forms and existing supports (text, image, video, audio), but the difference may come from the nature of the intermediary, as Frédéric Cavazza correctly explains – while in traditional media, there is a sender who broadcasts a unique message to targets, in social media, everyone is both a broadcaster and a target.

 “Social media are media for social interaction,” explains the English version of Wikipedia’s definition, “it is the use of web or mobile technologies to transform communications into interactive dialogue.”
-The properties that distinguish one media from a social media are based on:
+The properties that distinguish one medium from social media are based on:

 - Scope (if both can reach massive audiences, industrial media use a centralized framework, while social media are by nature more decentralized and less hierarchical);

-- Accessibility (social media are accessible at low or no cost and reduce transaction costs, as Clay Shirky explains in “Here Comes Everybody”);
+- Accessibility (social media is accessible at low or no cost and reduces transaction costs, as Clay Shirky explains in “Here Comes Everybody”);

 - Ease of use (they do not necessarily require skills to be used);